Sirze01/feup-tacs-devOps/docs/Concrete_graphical_syntax_and_model_to_text.md

-# DevOps Equalizer - Concrete Graphical Syntax and Model to Text
+# DevOps Equalizer - Concrete graphical syntax and model to text

 ## Table of contents